ucsb-cs111/w20/_lectures/lect01.md

 # Outline

-Course logistics and policy.
+- Course logistics and policy.

-Where does this course fit in anyway?
+- Where does this course fit in anyway?

-Matrices and systems of linear equations.
+- Matrices and systems of linear equations.
+  - row view
+  - column view
+  - matrix view

-An example: The temperature problem.
+- An example: The temperature problem.

-An example: The fractal fern.